Moonflower Murders Series 1 Episode 3 Recap

 It also didn’t help that a lot of the episode focused on Susan’s personal life, such as Jack and Katie.
 The novel scenes continue to be the worst of the series.
 They’re acted so painfully corny and they’re more cliché than the scenes in the present.

-For instance, the book never seemed to have a Madeline Cain.
+Madeline Cain is becoming an issue.
 The problem here is that the character is forced into the show and the character completely dumbs down Atticus Pund.
 Atticus hasn’t done anything of note because Cain is doing it all for him.
 This episode added at least two new characters to an already bloated cast.

 Without that, the series could easily be four episodes.
 It’s already tedious and sometimes feels like a chore.
 The series is far too complicated and it’s hard to say whether it’s worth the effort.
 There’s a good chance that viewers are going to get frustrated with it as a result.
 The episode scores a 4.5 out of 10.